simonswu23/Pokemon-Rejuvenation-KaizoMod-Scripts/DevLog.md

     - Changed abilities (like Worry Seed, etc.) do not persist past Giga evolution
     - Protect rate sharing does not reset after a flinch
     - No anim for Tapu Koko's Guardian of Alola?
+    - -1 Heal Block was able to use Sitrus Berry to heal?

   ## Implementation Dump
     - Moves: